bobpozun/linear-utils/README.md

-# 🏷️ Linear Label Cleanup Script (TypeScript)
+# 🛠️ Linear Utils

-This TypeScript script identifies and optionally deletes unused labels in your [Linear](https://linear.app) workspace using the Linear GraphQL API.
+A collection of command-line utilities for Linear workflows.

 ---